 Before you start doing anything always check your electrical appliances before using them, if they’ve been stored away over the winter, you don’t know what might be amiss.
 Always check the sockets and wiring as well as the apparatus itself.

-VC Electrical for all your electrical requirements
+VC Electrical for all your electrical installation requirements